apizee/ApiRTC-ios/README.md

 ApiRTC.session.startNewWhiteboard()
 ```

-You will receive `SessionEvent.newWhiteboard(Whiteboard)` event when it will be created:
+You will receive `SessionEvent.newWhiteboard(Whiteboard)` event when a new whiteboard is created or you are invited:

 ```
 ApiRTC.session.onEvent { (event) in